Manual

 Alerts

 List alerts with filtering by status, severity, and identity.
 Get alert detail, update alert status (acknowledge or close), and retrieve summary counts.
-The alert endpoints let you build your own triage workflows outside the dashboard.
+The alert endpoints let you build triage workflows outside the dashboard.

 Alert Rules and Badge Rules